Divide-By-0/blog/content/posts/movies.md

 - **City of God**: IMDb darling.
 Seems to have an interesting premise, prortaying two communities of youth in a violent neighborhood.
 - **Primer**: "Primer is on the Most Complicated Films IMDb list, thanks to Time Travel, Second Hand Storytelling, and a case of The Ending Changes Everything.
 There is an explanation for almost everything that happens, but you have to watch the movie at least twice to put all the clues together."
 - **Children of Heaven**: Iranian film about lost pair of shoes that was nominated for Academy Awards.
 This was my film teacher's favorite movie of all time.
-- **Black Panther 2**: Was shot at MIT, so I want to spot all the buildings I know and love from it, even though most say it is subpar.
 - **PK**: Bollywood movie that seems to be about an alien but is really about being human.
 - **Song of the sea**: Scottish film with Anime vibes.
 - **Enemy**: Denis Villeneuve psychological thriller with scary ending, exploring themes of the subconscious and mistakes.